-The latter option may be difficult; hence, you should allow the cat to roam a monitored environment.
+The latter option may be difficult; hence, you should allow the cat to roam in a monitored environment.

-Management of colonies, rescue centers and organizations
+Management of colonies, rescue centers, and organizations

 Breeders should prevent their cats from having access to external cats.
 They should test a cat and kitten before introducing them to the lot.
 Any cats that test positive should not be part of the colony, and the rest retested every three to six months.
 Checking the cats before rehoming them will help the future owner.